Intercom is a customer communication platform with a suite of integrated products for every team—including sales, marketing, product, and support.

 The Intercom Platform shows you who your customers are and what they do in your web or mobile app, for free.

-There are two more products besides Customer Support: Acquire (Intercom product for Live Chat) and Engage (Intercom product for marketing Automation).
-You can get the complete set starting from $61/mo.
+There are two more products besides Messages: Inbox (Intercom product for Live Chat and arketing automation) and Articles (Intercom product for creating a knowledgebase).
+You can get the complete set starting from $155/mo.

 The design of the interface is fresh and clean and the user dashboard offers a lot of information.
 Once you login you’ll notice that the interface is pretty intuitive and easy to use.